karl-thomas/readinglist/README.md

   git clone https://github.com/karl-thomas/readinglist.git
 ```

-If you are planning on working on it or runnign the tests, make sure you get the dependencies
+If you are planning on working on it or running the tests, make sure you get the dependencies

 ```bash
  mix deps.get